Overview

 Step 1: create an applicant profile

-Create a profile in the Application Portal.
+Create an account in the Employer Portal.

-Step 3: prepare and gather the documents you need to support your application
+Step 2: prepare and gather the documents you need to support your application

 Please refer to the following document checklist: